wildanxgifari/webtest/README.md

-readme is not being read as the front page because index.md is inside the docs folder
+readme is not being read as the front page because index.md that is inside the docs folder is the main web front page